Beginning/Intermediate Sailing (ASA 101/103)

 - Our classes can fit your busy schedule choose between Saturday and Sunday for 2 ½ weeks or 5 Consecutive Weekdays

-Prior to 5-day Confidence Sailing Course (ASA 101-103): Please purchase and read the books Sailing Made Easy and Coasting Cruising Made Easy both by The American Sailing Association (ASA).
+Prior to 5-day Begining/Intermediate Sailing ASA 101/103: Please purchase and read the books Sailing Made Easy and Coasting Cruising Made Easy both by The American Sailing Association (ASA).
 Also, please review the general information and rules for classes.

 DAY 1: The hull, rigging and sails and their mechanical systems.
 Maneuvering the boat with the diesel engine.
 All about knots, the mainsail system and sailing through all points of sail.
 Introduction to tacking and jibing.